tests-always-included/wick/doc/bash-strict-mode.md

         echo "There was a failure that will need to get handled" fi

 With the strict mode in place it is much harder to do that.
-One option is to use `set +x` and then `set -x` again.
-There is a new command, `wickStrictRun` that does this for you.
+One option is to use `set +e` and then `set -e` again.
+There is a function, `wickStrictRun` that does this for you.
 A full description is in [library functions](../lib/README.md).

     # Use this syntax
     wickStrictRun RESULT someCommandThatMayFail